 Earnings: The company surpassed consensus EPS estimates in four of the last five quarters, and analysts are expecting more growth from SQM in 2022.
 Analysts also believe that SQM will continue to be a top lithium producer in the coming years, and this could lead to higher prices for the company’s products.

 Financials: SQM’s debt-to-EBITDA ratio has been declining steadily over the past few years, and it will continue to decline as the company continues to invest in new facilities.
-Its asset-to-equity ratio has remained above 2.00 for the same period, which suggests that the company has sufficient funds to cover its liabilities.
+Its asset-to-equity ratio has remained above 2.00 for the same period, which suggests that the company has sufficient funds to cover its powerful idea liabilities.